christian-schaefer-physics/abinitiolightmatter/_pages/about_Jonas.md

 now: PhD student in the AILM group since Nov 2025

-previously: BSc and MSc at Uni Kiel, Germany
+previously: BSc and MSc at Uni Bremen, Germany

 #### Projects